Les Cousins (music club): Influence

 Les Cousins was described by Roy Harper as "a spawning ground" for musical talent.
-In similar vein, Ian Anderson (editor of fRoots) said: "the music got so exciting, 'cause everybody listened to everybody else.
+In similar vein, Ian A. Anderson (editor of fRoots) said: "the music got so exciting, 'cause everybody listened to everybody else.
 So although you might choose to just play one thing, at the same time, you had an open mind for something else."

 Notable performers included Alexis Korner, Ralph McTell, The Young Tradition, Sandy Denny, Bert Jansch, Alex Campbell, Wizz Jones, Paul Simon, Joni Mitchell, Marc Brierley, Nick Drake, Al Stewart, Long John Baldry, The Incredible String Band, John Martyn, Cat Stevens, Jackson C. Frank, Martin Carthy, Linda Thompson, Julie Felix, Bridget St John, Donovan, Bob Dylan, The Watersons, Arlo Guthrie, Stephane Grappelli and Diz Disley, Davey Graham, Spider John Koerner, Anne Briggs, Stefan Grossman, Champion Jack Dupree, and Tom Rush, Dave and Toni Arthur, The Sallyangie (a duo consisting of siblings Mike and Sally Oldfield) among others.
 The blues singer and former Larry Parnes protege rocker, Duffy Power, was also a regular performer.

 The club closed in 1972.
 On 24 November 2004, Les Cousins was reopened for a special Nick Drake tribute, to celebrate his brief but influential career.

 As of 2007 a club in Oxford, at the Holywell Music Room, calls itself "Les Cousins".